Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 7.You talk about 4 datasets.
 Where do they come from?
 Is it public data?
 Is it published?
 How do you remove noisy bands?

-**This study employs four public hyperspectral datasets for experimentation, using Chikusei as the source domain and Indian Pines, Salinas, and Botswana as the target domains.
+**This study conducts experiments on four publicly available hyperspectral datasets.
+Specifically, Chikusei is used as the source domain, while Indian Pines, Salinas, and Botswana serve as the target domains.
 The detailed information, data sources, and noise removal procedures for each dataset are as follows:**

 - **Chikusei**

 **The Chikusei dataset was captured by the Headwall Hyperspec-VNIR-C sensor over Chikusei City, Japan.
 It is publicly available at https://naotoyokoya.com/Download.html and consists of 2517 × 2335 pixels with a spatial resolution of 2.5 m.
 The data provides 128 spectral bands covering wavelengths from 343 to 1018 nm and includes 19 land-cover classes.
-Figure 3 presents the original image, the ground truth map, and the corresponding 19 class labels along with the pixel count for each category.**
+Figure 3 shows the pseudo-color image, the ground truth, and the corresponding class labels along with the number of samples for each class.**